RossJeanCarter/Brain-Games/README.md

    #### brain-gcd

  #### Description:
-      > the user is shown a two random numbers.
+      > the user is shown two random numbers.
 He needs to calculate the greatest common divisor of these numbers.

  #### Example: